Annelia Tinklenberg '03

 LIFE AFTER CALVIN

-I had an internship with the Forest Service, working in oil and gas permitting and environmental regulations, for 4 months.
-I am now in my final year of graduate school at the University of New Mexico getting my degree in Water Resource Management.
-My thesis work is concerned with the transboundary water management issues on the US-Mexico border.
+After graduating from Calvin, Annelia had a 4-month internship with the Forest Service, working in oil and gas permitting and environmental regulations.
+She then went to graduate school at the University of New Mexico, getting a degree in Water Resource Management.
+Her thesis work was concerned with the transboundary water management issues on the US-Mexico border.

 WHAT ARE YOU DOING NOW?